microsoft/graphitation/website/docs/apollo-react-relay-duct-tape/use-fragment.md

       </div>
     </>
   );
-}
+};

+export default UserComponent;
 ```

 ### Arguments

 - `fragment`: GraphQL fragment specified using a `graphql` template literal.
-- `fragmentReference`: The _fragment reference_ is an opaque Relay object that Relay uses to read the data for the fragment from the store; more specifically, it contains information about which particular object instance the data should be read from.
+- `fragmentReference`: The _fragment reference_ is an opaque object that Apollo React/Relay Duct-Tape uses to read the data for the fragment from the store; more specifically, it contains information about which particular object instance the data should be read from.
-  - The type of the fragment reference can be imported from the generated Flow types, from the file `<fragment_name>.graphql.js`, and can be used to declare the type of your `Props`.
+  - The type of the fragment reference can be imported from the generated TypeScript types, from the file `<fragment_name>.graphql.ts`, and can be used to declare the type of your `Props`.
 The name of the fragment reference type will be: `<fragment_name>$key`.
-We use our [lint rule](https://github.com/relayjs/eslint-plugin-relay) to enforce that the type of the fragment reference prop is correctly declared.

 ### Return Value

-- `data`: Object that contains data which has been read out from the Relay store; the object matches the shape of specified fragment.
+- `data`: Object that contains data which has been read out from the store; the object matches the shape of specified fragment.
-  - The Flow type for data will also match this shape, and contain types derived from the GraphQL Schema.
-For example, the type of `data` above is: `{ name: ?string, profile_picture: ?{ uri: ?string } }`.
+  - The TypeScript type for data will also match this shape, and contain types derived from the GraphQL Schema.
+For example, the type of `data` above is: `{ name: string, profile_picture: null | { uri: string } }`.

 ### Behavior

 - The component is automatically subscribed to updates to the fragment data: if the data for this particular `User` is updated anywhere in the app (e.g. via fetching new data, or mutating existing data), the component will automatically re-render with the latest updated data.
-- The component will suspend if any data for that specific fragment is missing, and the data is currently being fetched by a parent query.
-  - For more details on Suspense, see our [Loading States with Suspense](../../guided-tour/rendering/loading-states) guide.